|Monday||7am - 7pm|

 Premier Orthopaedics formed in 2000 with the idea of bringing high-quality and accessible health care to their patients.
 Patients are guaranteed holistic and highly effective treatments assigned by skilled and experienced physicians.
 With a complete range of orthopaedic medicine, our physicians and therapists can guide you on the road to recovery and help you feel better soon.

-Physical Therapist, Clinical Manager
+Physical Therapist, Clinic Manager

 Kristina DiGaetano, OT